 But with prescription pills, a patient knows exactly what they are getting.
 They are buying directly from a pharmacy and into a little bottle that they keep in their home.
 But when buying off the street, a little bag of heroin, no one could possibly know what is inside.
 That is what makes overdoses so common, pill-poppers changing over to heroin do not understand the street.
 I feel like this is the first time in recent history where there’s an overlap, or causation, of the over-prescription of pills in suburbia leading to, or causing, the scoring of drugs in city areas.
 All kinds of problems ensue from that kind of situation.
 Legal problems, policing, transport of drugs, and overdoses are just a few of the problems that arise from that situation.

 So this opioid crisis caused pharmaceutical companies to create a drug that could detox people off of the addicting pills or heroin.
 This drug is called Suboxone, and when taken in a medically supervised location, the drug is very successful.
 The first step of heroin withdrawal is detox which is what Suboxone helps with, but beyond that is a whole different situation.
-There are so many other issues an addict needs to deal with after the detox, and being in a rehab facility or indianapolis suboxone clinic is the best place to deal with these issues.
+There are so many other issues an addict needs to deal with after the detox, and being in a rehab facility is the best place to deal with these issues.